LIEUTENANT- COLONEL JOHNNY STEWART

 She is currently a volunteer with Menstrie Community Resilience Group and a Trustee with the Lilias Graham Trust.

 She moved to Clackmannanshire in 1976 and has lived in Menstrie since 1984.
 She is married and has two sons and two grandchildren.

 Sheila was appointed as a Deputy Lieutenant on 19th October 2021.

 Craig Dunbar is the Clerk to the Lieutenancy.
 He was appointed in January 2017, following upon the retirement of his long-serving predecessor, Bill Jarvis.
 Like Bill, Craig is a solicitor and has been in the legal profession since 1982.
 He was born and raised in Stirling and still lives there to this day.
 He took a law degree at the University of Glasgow and worked in that city until 2002.
 He moved to his previous position in Tillicoultry in 2003 and his current one in February 2019.

 Outside of work, Craig was formerly a football referee in his spare time (although happily retired from that!) and has been the Secretary of the Famous Alva Games since 1995, a position which also led to him being appointed as President of the Scottish Games Association for 3 years in 2001.
-He officiated at a number of games for many years but is now a commentator on the Games circuit during the summer months attending twenty-five meetings from Tobermory in Mull all the way down to Ambleside Sports in the Lake District.
+He officiated at a number of games for many years but is now a commentator on the Games circuit during the summer months attending over twenty-five meetings from Tobermory in Mull all the way down to Ambleside Sports in the Lake District.